AndreasHeger/CGATReport/doc/Running.rst

 directly, as the notebook plots with to a png device by default and thus the plot will not be visible.

-:ref:`sphinxreport-test` will also interact within an ipython_ notebook.
+:ref:`cgatreport-test` will also interact within an ipython_ notebook.
 To use this feature, use the ``--language`` option::

-   sphinxreport-test -r line-plot -t ExpressionLevels --language=notebook
+   cgatreport-test -r line-plot -t ExpressionLevels --language=notebook

 The command will provide the following snippet to paste into an ipython notebook::

    import os
    os.chdir('/ifs/devel/sphinx-report/doc')
-   import SphinxReport.test
+   import CGATReport.test
-   args = "-r none -t ExpressionLevels ".split(" ") result = SphinxReport.test.main( args )
+   args = "-r none -t ExpressionLevels ".split(" ") result = CGATReport.test.main( args )
    %load_ext rmagic

 The data are now available in the python variable ``result`` or in the